`

 Our Snohomish County law firm was established by Attorney Kevin Trombold, an experienced defense lawyer who has been in practice for more than 20 years.
 Together, our firm’s legal team has many collective decades of experience which we can leverage to maximize your chances of seeing a favorable case resolution.

-Feel free to contact The Law Offices of Kevin Trombold, LLC to discuss your case, all confidential.
+Feel free to contact The Law Offices of Kevin Trombold, LLC to discuss your case with a Snohomish county criminal lawyer.
 Call 206-590-7667.